classic-search hygiene JSON-LD for OpenForage agents and software

 • Subject to trading losses — exchange rate can decrease

-• Subject to the atRISKUSDC withdrawal cooldown and tier lock-ups
+• Subject to the atRISKUSD withdrawal cooldown and tier lock-ups

 Why Separate?